pklepa/next-level-week/README.md

 - **nodemon**: node package for server updates (avoids repeated closing and opening of server in order to update code changes) *used in development only
 - **nunjucks**: node package for template engine (allows usage of template engine in the html for dynamic content)
 - **Nunjucks Template**: VSCode extension (includes color text for nunjucks' entries)
+- **vscode-icons**: VSCode extension (complements Nunjucks Template as it made the icons from VSCode disappear)